denissekim/Simulation-Model/README.md

 # Simulation Model
 A simulation model written in Python for the generation of spatial-temporal clinical data on infection outbreaks in hospitals.
+Source: https://www.nature.com/articles/s41598-023-47296-1

 ## Installation
 The source code is currently hosted on https://github.com/denissekim/Simulation-Model.